-ARCL publishes regularly the basic data related to transactions, volumes and trades with net settlement value on daily basis.
+ARCL publishes the basic data related to transactions, volumes and trades with net settlement value on daily basis.
 All aspects to ARCL's financial condition are published on the website.
 Information related to risk management methodology, settlement statistics along with the timelines are also published on the website.
 Information pertaining to ARCL; its Shareholding pattern; Board of Directors; all the Business partners; Products and Services etc., is published on the website.
 As part of the financial information, ARCL also publishes all the schedules pertaining to Balance sheet and Profit & loss statement.
+ARCL also publishes "Newsletter" on monthly basis which include details of transactions, volumes etc and is available on the ARCL website.